-In this article you will find our top 10 Best Free or Low Cost Camping sites in Western Australia.
+In this article you will find our top 10 Best Low Cost Camping sites in Western Australia.
 We have stayed at all of these with our 22 foot caravan and we thoroughly enjoyed all of them.
-Some are free and some have a low cost.
-These sites are between Perth and Exmouth.
-We are not sponsored in any way to promote these places.
-Nor do we receive any commissions or like from these companies.
-The following article is an honest review from us.
+All of these campsites are considered low cost.

 Tip: purchase the WikiCamps App for $10.99.
 A small investment for a large return.
 This app has all the accommodation that you will be looking for while travelling around Australia.
 This will give you loads of low cost and free camping right the way around Australia.

 Check out here for your must have apps while travelling around Australia